Leadership Skills - How to Really Develop Them

 The 360º feedback

-A tool that is & #8211; when used correctly & #8211; has proven itself is the so-called 360º feedback (also called multi-rater feedback; see Wikipedia).
+A tool that is suitable for this - when used correctly - has proven to be the so-called 360º feedback (also called multi-rater feedback; see Wikipedia).
 In the case of 360º feedback, your own employees, colleagues and your supervisor provide feedback on certain behaviors and, if applicable, personality traits of the feedback recipient.

 This feedback is likely to differ in part from the self-perception of the feedback recipient, as Christian Schön in his article shows.
-Often, even the perceptions of employees, colleagues and a manager's superior diverge & #8211; without someone being wrong.
+Often the perceptions of employees, colleagues and the manager of a manager differ - without anyone being wrong.

 Each feedback giver bases his assessment on other situations and can thus help the feedback recipient to allow these individual situations to be incorporated into his self-reflection.

 You already thought it: Echometer can also be used 360º Feedback implement.
-We use our psychological know-how to stimulate the self-reflection and thus competencies of the managers through targeted feedback in an online workshop - of course, taking into account the scientific Recommendations for 360 degree feedback.
+We use our psychological know-how to stimulate the self-reflection and thus the competences of the managers through targeted feedback in an online workshop - naturally taking into account the scientific Recommendations for 360 degree feedback .

 If you are interested, please contact us! #KeepGrowing